twillis209/gps_cpp/README.md

 ## CLI programs

 We compute the GPS test statistic for p-values from a pair of GWAS using the `computeGpsCLI` application.
 We generate null realisations of the GPS test statistic with the `permuteTraitsCLI` application.
-You can see the use of these programs in the `snakemake` pipeline for our publication 'Accurate detection of shared genetic architecture from GWAS summary statistics in the small-sample context' [here](https://github.com/twillis209/gps_paper_pipeline).
+You can see the use of these programs in the `snakemake` pipeline for our [publication](https://doi.org/10.1371/journal.pgen.1010852) 'Accurate detection of shared genetic architecture from GWAS summary statistics in the small-sample context' [here](https://github.com/twillis209/gps_paper_pipeline) and in use to the end of actually discovering something (rather than merely evaluating the test's performance) in the pipeline for the [paper](https://doi.org/10.1016/j.clim.2024.110356) 'Leveraging pleiotropy identifies common-variant associations with selective IgA deficiency' [here](https://github.com/twillis209/igad_paper_pipeline).

 ### `computeGpsCLI`